Identification

 - Indication

-Nonacog beta pegol is indicated in adults and children with hemophilia B (congenital factor IX deficiency or Christmas disease) for control and prevention of bleeding episodes as well as control and prevention of bleeding in the perioperative setting.13,14,15 In Canada, it is used for routine prophylaxis to prevent or reduce the frequency of bleeding episodes in adults.14
+Nonacog beta pegol is indicated in adults and children with hemophilia B (congenital factor IX deficiency or Christmas disease) for control and prevention of bleeding episodes as well as control and prevention of bleeding in the perioperative setting.11,12,13,14 It is also used for routine prophylaxis to prevent or reduce the frequency of bleeding episodes.12,14

 Reduce drug development failure ratesBuild, train, & validate machine-learning modelswith evidence-based and structured datasets.Build, train, & validate predictive machine-learning models with structured datasets.- Associated Conditions